 3.2.
 Methods

-The experiment was administered using Qualtrics software, whereby SDBA participants completed activities asynchronously and HSs carried out all tasks in their schools using laptop computers in the presence of the researcher.
+The experiment was administered using Qualtrics, whereby SDBA participants completed activities asynchronously and HSs carried out all tasks in their schools using laptop computers in the presence of the researcher.
 All participants completed an 18-question segment of the Bilingual English–Spanish Assessment (BESA; Peña et al. 2018) to measure morphosyntactic proficiency in Spanish, which measured determiner-noun gender and number agreement (k = 4), verbal person/number agreement (k = 4), preterit aspect (k = 2), clitic gender and number agreement (k = 4), and subjunctive mood (k = 4).
-In addition, they completed a brief language questionnaire that identified which members of their family spoke Spanish as well as the frequency with which they used Spanish in six contexts (with parents, with other family members, with friends, at school, in public, while watching television), rated on 1–5 Likert scales.
+In addition, they completed a brief language questionnaire that identified which members of their family spoke Spanish as well as the frequency with which they used Spanish in six contexts (with parents, with other family members, with friends, at school, in public, while watching television) rated on 1–5 Likert scales.
 These data allowed for addressing individual differences in frequency of use and proficiency as continuous variables.

 In addition to the BESA and language questionnaire, participants carried out two experimental tasks.
 The first was the sentence completion task (SCT), which targeted the oral production of DOM; the second was the morphology selection task (MST), which tapped participants’ receptive knowledge of this structure.
 The two tasks used the same eight transitive verbs to avoid the possibility that differences between the sets of lexical items used on each could have influenced results.
 All verbs were morphologically regular and disyllabic and ended in –ar, which is the most common of the three conjugation classes in Spanish.
 The subject of all subordinate clauses was plural (las hermanas, ‘the sisters’), which increased the salience of DOM.6 Both tasks were situated within a communicative context in which a mother describes her desires for her children while they are away at sleepaway camp.
 Appendix A contains example stimuli from the SCT and MST.